 Simple Interest Formula

-“I explained simple interest to my students as being neat as a PIN,” Wasserman said.
+“I explained simple interest to my students as being neat as a PIN,” Wasserman says.
 “P = principal or loan amount.
 I = interest rate (one is charged per period).
 N = number of periods that the loan lasts.”

-The formula is often written as this:
+The formula is often written as follows: